-Dance boosts young girls' mental healthNovember 20th, 2012 in Health /
+Dance boosts young girls' mental healthNovember 20, 2012 in Medicine & Health / Health

 Young girls can dance their way to better mental health.
 Symptoms like depression, stress, fatigue, and headaches are alleviated with regular dancing.
 This is shown in a study run by Anna Duberg, a physical therapist at Örebro University Hospital and a doctoral candidate at Örebro University in Sweden.
 Regular dance training can thereby be regarded as a strategy for preventing and treating low spirits and depression.
 Dance also brings enhanced self-esteem and a greater capacity to deal with everyday problems.